-- § 65.
-Subdivision 1 of section 17-162 of the administrative code of the city of New York is amended to read as follows: - 1.
-That the rental of the building was enhanced by reason of the same being used for illegal purposes, or being so overcrowded as to be dangerous or injurious to the health of the [inmates] building's occupants; or § 66.
-Subdivision 1 of section 17-163 of the administrative code of the city of New York is amended to read as follows: - 1.
-Shall in the first case, so far as it is based on rental, be on the rental of the building, as distinct from the ground rent, which would have been obtainable if the building was occupied for legal purposes, and only by the number of persons whom the building, under all circumstances of the case, was fitted to accommodate without such overcrowding as is dangerous or injurious to the health of the [inmates] building's occupants; and § 67.
-Subdivision a of section 17-199 of the administrative code of the city of New York, as added by local law number 58 for the year 2015, is amended to read as follows: - a.
-The department shall submit to the mayor and the speaker of the council no later than July 15, 2015, and every three months thereafter, a report regarding the medical and mental health services provided to [inmates] persons held in custody in city correctional facilities during the previous three calendar months that includes, but need not be limited to: - (i) performance indicators reported to the department by any entity providing such services; - (ii) a description of the methodology used in measuring such performance; - (iii) the metrics utilized to determine whether such performance measures meet targets established by the department and any entity providing such services; - (iv) the results of such determinations; and - (v) any actions that the department has taken or plans to take in response to the data reported, including the imposition of liquidated damages. - § 68.
-The definition of "health evaluation" in section 17-1801 of the administrative code of the city of
+§ 65.
+Subdivision 1 of section 17-162 of the administrative code of the city of New York is amended to read as follows:

+1. That the rental of the building was enhanced by reason of the same being used for illegal purposes, or being so overcrowded as to be dangerous or injurious to the health of the [inmates] building's occupants; or

+§ 66.
+Subdivision 1 of section 17-163 of the administrative code of the city of New York is amended to read as follows:

+1. Shall in the first case, so far as it is based on rental, be on the rental of the building, as distinct from the ground rent, which would have been obtainable if the building was occupied for legal purposes, and only by the number of persons whom the building, under all circumstances of the case, was fitted to accommodate without such overcrowding as is dangerous or injurious to the health of the [inmates] building's occupants; and a.
+The department shall submit to the mayor and the speaker of the council no later than July 15, 2015, and every three months thereafter, a report regarding the medical and mental health services provided to [incarcerated individuals] persons incarcerated in city correctional facilities during the previous three calendar months that includes, but need not be limited to: